Initiatives to Human Resource Management

 We have maintained a rehiring level of 100% for those senior staffs who wish to participate.
 These veterans are helping to solve one of the big issues facing the construction industry: how to pass on skills to the next generation.

-In April 2023, Obayashi significantly revised the annual salary level for senior workers appointed to such positions as managers with important responsibilities at construction sites.
+In April 2023, Obayashi significantly revised the annual salary level for senior workers appointed to such positions as managers with important responsibilities at construction sites, and in April 2024 we also applied the same revision to senior back office employees.
 In this and other ways, the Company actively promotes measures to enhance employee engagement.

 Specific Initiatives for D&I